I Was Terrified of Intimacy After Giving Birth Because I Didn’t Know My Body Anymore

-My son is now two years old and giving birth is still one of the most courageous things I've ever done.
-While I was in the labour room enduring unbelievable contractions, I developed a new-found respect for every woman that has given birth.
+My son is now 2 years old and giving birth is still one of the most courageous things I’ve ever done.
+While I was in the labor room enduring unbelievable contractions, I developed a new-found respect for every woman that has given birth.
 After four intense hours, I was finally able to see the little guy who took over my body for almost 10 months.

 After giving birth, I felt like I had been given a new body.
 It was unfamiliar, bent out of shape, and something I had to get used to.
 While I felt uncomfortable in my post-baby body, my husband was more attracted to me than he had ever been.
 He found the extra flesh attractive and also felt a deeper connection to me after watching me give birth.
 The problem was, I didn’t feel attractive and I was terrified of having intercourse.
 I couldn’t get over the fact that I had carried and pushed out a child, and it affected my desire to be intimate.
 I also feared that intimacy wouldn’t be enjoyable for my husband because of the changes that happened to my body.
 And I was uncomfortable!
 Let’s not forget about the fact that my breasts were either overflowing with milk or rock hard from not breastfeeding enough.
 There was also the sore nipples I endured despite the nipple cream I used to ease the pain.

 My first instinct should have been to discuss these insecurities with my husband, but fear and vulnerability stood in the way.
 I didn’t know how to tell him that I was freaking out because I was still bleeding due to postpartum recovery and didn’t feel comfortable in my own skin.
 Instead, I used tiredness and exhaustion as an excuse, hoping that would work until I gathered my thoughts and emotions.
 I’m so grateful that my husband didn’t pressure me about it and gave me time to breathe.